 We returned to Africa the following year, this time to Johannesburg in South Africa, the jumping-off point for our safari in Botswana and Zambia.
-Most recently we traveled to Uganda and Rwanda.

 You can read my personal accounts of these trips--including "live" reports from the bush--by clicking any link below.
 But I should warn you in advance, no written report can do justice to these places.

 A Grand Safari In TanzaniaPart 1: Gearing Up

 Part 4: Into the Bush

 Part 5: Ahhh, Roughing It